Meet Betsy

 Betsy's journey into healing work began when she stepped onto a yoga mat at age eleven, not knowing that this practice would become the foundation for a lifetime of guiding others toward embodied living and wholeness.
 After nearly a decade of practice, she earned her 200-hour certification at the Kripalu Center for Yoga and Health in 2011, drawn to their inclusive, compassionate approach that honors every body and every story.

-[Watch the trailer here] | [Rent the film on Amazon here] | [Book a screening event with Betsy here]
+[Watch the film trailer here] | [Rent the film on Amazon here] | [Book a screening event with Betsy here]